Photos: Explosion Leaves Beirut In Shatters

 toggle caption

-A firefighter checks a wounded man near the scene of an explosion in Beirut.
+A firefighter checks a wounded man near the scene of the explosion in Beirut.

 Anwar Amro/AFP via Getty Images